HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-- hemangioma of the uvea (development of glaucoma with danger of blindness)
+- vascular malformation of the uvea (glaucoma development with risk of blindness)

-- calcifying hemangioma of the leptomeninx with pathological changes of the underlying cerebral cortex (neurological symptoms).
+- calcifying hemangiomas of the leptomeninx with pathological changes of the underlying cerebral cortex (neurological symptoms - seizure disorder).

 You might also be interested in